anhydrous99/anhydrous99/README.md

 <h3><center>Welcome to my GitHub page.</center></h3>

-- 🔭 I'm currently working as a Science Software Developer @ SAO.
+- 🔭 I'm currently working as a Science Software Developer @ Center for Astrophysics | Harvard & Smithsonian.
 - 🌱 I’m currently learning Digital Image Processing.
-- 💬 Ask me anything related to Python, C++, ML, RL, CS, or Physics.
+- 💬 Ask me anything related to Python, C++, Machine Learning, Rinforcement Learning, Computer Science, or Physics.
 (After googling it, of course.)
 - 📫 You can reach me at my personal email, anhydrous99@gmail.com, or on twitter.
 (Look for the left bar for my twitter account.)
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact:  My dog's name is Toro. 🐕
 - 📖 Hobbies other than coding: 📷 Street Photography, reading about history and philosophies 🤔, and playing RTS games 🎮.